guyroyse/in-browser-embeddings/README.md

 Now that it's running, go to the link [vite](https://vite.dev/) provides you.
 Upload a pair of images—there are several in the [images](/images) folder for you to select from or just use some of your own—and click the compare button.

-You should be presented with the _cosine similarity_ and _euclidean distance_ for the two images.
+You should be presented with the _cosine similarity_ and _Euclidean distance_ for the two images.

 ## What do these numbers mean?

 Think of vectors as coordinates in a multi-dimensional space.
 If a pair of vectors consists of three values, they represent a point in a 3-dimension space.
 If there are 512 values, then there are 512-dimensions.

-_Cosine similarity_ and _euclidean distance_ are common techniques to measure how close these points are to each other.
+_Cosine similarity_ and _Euclidean distance_ are common techniques to measure how close these points are to each other.

 **Cosine similarity** is the cosine of the angle between the two points represented by the vectors.
 It is always a value between -1.0 and 1.0 and the larger the cosine similarity, the more similar the vectors are.
 A result of 1.0 means that the points are in line with each other and -1.0 means that are in opposite directions to each other.